binroon/ApplicationInsights-statsd/README.md

 Install the `appinsights-statsd` backend npm module:

     $ cd /path/to/statsd
+    install from local folder
+    $ npm install /path/to/appinsights-statsd --save
+    or install from npm registry
     $ npm install appinsights-statsd --save

 Add the backend and configuration to your statsd config file (`appinsights.js`):